-The balloon was taken into the hallway and 12 paperclips were evenly placed on the drawing paper ring.
+The balloon was taken into the hallway and 12.00 paperclips were evenly spaced on the strip of drawing paper.
 It was held over the heater until the balloon was filled with hot air and then it was released.
 The balloon fell to the floor immediately and had a time afloat of 0.00 s.